 There are two basic types of driveway alarms:

 - Magnetic Metal Detection – This system uses a metal sensing probe buried parallel to or under the driveway to detect the movement of iron or steel.
 Although this type of driveway alarm is technically not a “motion sensor,” it is nevertheless a reliable system that is very effective at eliminating false alerts for passing animals or people.
-Popular models include the Winland Vehicle Alert, which comes with a probe on a 100’ cable (longer lengths are available) and the wireless Dakota Alert.
+Popular models include the wireless Dakota Alert that is ideal in locations where there may be deer or other large animals that would cause false signals with a motion detecting system.

 To camouflage your driveway alarm, Dakota makes a pre-finished wooden birdhouse to hold the alarm sensors.
 This “faux” birdhouse looks so authentic that no one will ever guess that there’s a sophisticated security system hidden inside!